kubeedge/community/sig-node/openharmony/implementation/KubeEdge Runs On OpenHarmony.md

 - Of course, the output.config can go to another path

-- ps: Also can the OS runtime cat/proc/config.
-Gz | gzip - > d/sdcard/config command under/home generated config is the kernel configuration file similar to the following:
+- ps: Also can the OS run  “cat /proc/config. gz | gzip - > d/sdcard/config”  command under /home generated config to the kernel configuration file similar to the following:

 ```
-# 配置文件的部分：
+# The section of the configuration file：
 # Automatically generated file; DO NOT EDIT.
 # Linux/arm64 5.10.79 Kernel Configuration
 #